 Contact the CEO or Development Director at the organizations that you are interested in and tell them you’re interested in learning more about their board member opportunities.

-Some questions you may want to consider asking:
+5 questions you want to ask the organization:

-(Have your questions ready and be prepared for them to ask some of you, too.)
+(Have your questions ready.
+Be prepared for them to ask some questions of you, too.)

 What do you expect of your board members (money, time, attendance)?